-African Americans are 45% more likely than other groups to die from colon cancers, yet 33% are not getting tested as needed.
+African Americans are 40% more likely than other groups to die from colon cancers.

-According to the American College of Gastroenterology, African Americans have the highest rate of death and the shortest rate of survival for colorectal cancer.
-In fact, African Americans are 45% more likely than other groups to die from colon cancers, yet 33% are not getting potentially lifesaving screenings.
+According to the American Cancer Society, African Americans have the highest rate of death and the shortest rate of survival for colorectal cancer.
+In fact, African Americans are 40% more likely than other groups to die from colon cancers, and 20% more likely to get colon cancer in general.

 When detected early with proper screening, colon cancer is 90% preventable.
 Why, then, are so many African Americans dying of colorectal diseases?

 The issue is complicated, and there are several theories behind the pervasiveness of colorectal cancers among African Americans.
 Here are a few:

 - Lifestyle: Diet, rates of obesity, smoking and lack of exercise, especially in low-income communities, all contribute to an increase in the chance of a cancer diagnosis.

 - Environment: Individuals with limited access to health care or early detection screenings, due to either financial or geographic reasons, have a lower chance of survival.

 - Genetics: In studies where environmental factors were controlled, there is still a higher rate of colorectal cancer among African Americans.
 Other recent studies have suggested that there are genetic differences that contribute to colorectal cancers on the right side in African Americans, more so than in any other population.
 Right-side cancers are associated with poorer health outcomes.